Applying Storage Status to In Service Aircraft

 Aircraft returning to service

-We are now starting to see some aircraft return to operational service, particularly in Asia, and our criteria for updating our fleets data is as follows: an aircraft is considered to be in-service once we see flight activity on at least three of the preceding seven days, in addition, we will also accept five out of the preceding 14 days in recognition that a significant proportion of the fleet is seeing regular but highly sporadic utilisation.
+Upon aircraft return to operational service, particularly in Asia, our inital criteria for updating our fleets data was as follows: an aircraft was considered to be in-service once we see flight activity on at least three of the preceding seven days, in addition, we will accepted five out of the preceding 14 days in recognition that a significant proportion of the fleet was seeing regular but highly sporadic utilisation.

-The reason we have set the tolerance at 3 days is to avoid any confusion over one-off repatriation or cargo flights that are occurring globally and seem to be very ad-hoc in their nature thus not reflecting true operation.
+The reason we set the tolerance at 3 days was to avoid any confusion over one-off repatriation or cargo flights that were occurring globally and seemed to be very ad-hoc in their nature thus not reflecting true operation.

 From 1st June 2020 Aircraft will now be returned to service once we see at least 1 flight or in most cases one pair/set of flights after a period of storage status, however this will still be reviewed by our dedicated SMEs in our research team.
 This will also take into account any of the following events that will not trigger a return to service status;

 - Ferry flights from one storage location to another or for maintenance after a period of storage

 - Test flights either to and from the same location or as part of ongoing maintenance/cabin re-fits or painting will excluded from return to operation